NVlabs/extreme-view-synth/README.md

 python run_xtreme_view.py /data/0000 --input_views=6,8
 ```

 This will run the extreme view synthesis code using images 6 and 8 of the sequence /data/0000.
-The virtual camera locations are set in the code that match those we used in the paper.
 You can modify the code to use different virtual cameras.

 You can run COLMAP and the extreme view synthesis on all the sample sequences: